The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-Who were the other church leaders involved in orchestrating this conspiracy and have they been apprehended?
+Who are the other church leaders involved in this conspiracy and have they been apprehended?

 Even the smallest detail could be the key to solving this case.